Oneflow-Inc/oneflow-mlu/README.md

 # oneflow-mlu

 OneFlow-MLU is an OneFlow extension that enables oneflow to run on the Cambrian MLU chips.
-Currently it supports all chips of the MLU 370 series.
+Currently it only supports the MLU 370 series.

 ## Installation

 ### pip

 TODO

 ### Building From Source